jnshzk/nba_beating_the_spread/README.md

 <img src="/images/xgboost_tuned_results.png" width="500">

 Here, we can see that I was able to beat the ROI scores of the polynomial regression model and generate a nearly 4x ROI over the course of the last 5 NBA seasons.
+There is still a fair amount of fluctuation in winnings due to the inherent unpredictability of NBA games, but there is a clear and consistent upward trend in simulated bankroll.
+Additionally, we can see that there are stretches that can last a couple weeks, where no bets meet the confidence threshold criteria for bet placing.